techquest/api-jam/README.md

 * Select a catory and get all the billers under the category (See **Get Biller by Category** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/getbillers-by-category))
 * Select the biller, and request for customer details (e.g. if DSTV request for SmartCard Number, if PHCN request for Meter Number)
 * Request for amount the customer will like to pay
-* Validate customer details to ensure they are valid (See "bill inquiry" documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/bill-payment-inquiry))
+* Validate customer details to ensure they are valid (See **Bill Inquiry** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/bill-payment-inquiry))
 * Package your request to QuickTeller
-* Send your request (See "send transaction" documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/send-bill-payment-transaction))
+* Send your request (See **Send Transaction** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/send-bill-payment-transaction))
 * Process the response from QuickTeller

 ##How do I use the Paycode API?